callumflack/callum-flack-design/content/pages/about.md

 > Hi, I’m Callum Flack.
 I'm a design-obsessed, code-based, systems-thinking craftsman.
 I’ve been
 > designing and developing brands and products since 2000.

-My job is to help you bridge the gap to your audience by understanding your unique context, designing for emotional connection, and building a digital system that satisifies you and your toughest customers years from now.
+My job is to help you bridge the gap between you and your audience by understanding your unique context, designing for emotional connection, and building a digital system that satisifies you and your toughest customers years from now.

 ## Experienced